jlfaucher/executor/incubator/ooRexxShell/readme.txt

 When a value is a supplier, it's possible to see it as a table when ending the line with "==".
 No data is consumed because the display is made using a copy of the supplier.
-There is no sort, the order is the suppier's order.
+There is no sort, the order is the supplier's order.
 To get a sorted output, you can convert the supplier to a table (the datas of the supplier are consumed).
 In case of supplier for a coactivity, you must explicitely convert it to a table because even a copy will consume the datas of the coactivity.